calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

 ## Earthport

 Visa owns one of the largest independent account clearing house (ACH) networks - so basically now VISA can use push payments through both card and bank rails.
-This has opened up a large network of accessibility for VISA direct payouts, which furthers the network effect of VISA Direct & therefore increses its growth and value.
+This has opened up a large network of accessibility for VISA direct payouts, which furthers the network effect of VISA Direct & therefore increases its growth and value.

 # Interview